Bimaristan: Origins

+The first bimaristan proper was more likely the one founded by the Abbasid caliph Harun al-Rashid (r.
+786–809) in Baghdad.
+This foundation was inspired by the hospital and medical school of Gundeshapur in Khuzistan (present-day Iran), which had been established since the Sasanian period and had brought together the medical traditions of ancient Greece, Iran, and India.
+According to the traditional narrative, Harun al-Rashid summoned from Geundeshapur a Christian doctor named Jibril ibn Bakhtishu, whom he charged with establishing a state hospital in 787.
+The details of this story have been questioned by Dols, who argues the hospital may have actually been founded by the Barmakid vizier Yahya ibn Khalid under al-Rashid.
+Nonetheless, he notes that historical records demonstrate that state hospitals were already a well-known feature of the Abbasid realm by the first decades of the 9th century.
+Ragab also questions the accuracy of the traditional account but notes that the bimaristan was evidently a well-known insittution in Baghdad in the 9th and 10th centuries.

+Though the Islamic realm was very large, Baghdad, Damascus, and Cairo housed the most well-known bimaristans for much of their history.

 Features

 Admission and treatment of all

 As hospitals developed during the Islamic civilization, specific characteristics were maintained.
-For instance, Bimaristans served all people regardless of their race, religion, citizenship, or gender.
-The Waqf documents stated nobody was ever to be turned away.
-This included those with mental illnesses or disorders–in Aleppo's Arghun Hospital, for example, care for mental illness included abundant light, fresh air, running water and music.
-The ultimate goal of all physicians and hospital staff was to work together to help the well-being of their patients.
+For instance, Bimaristans served people regardless of their race, religion, citizenship, or gender.
+The waqf documents instructed that nobody should be turned away, this included those with mental illnesses or disorders.
+In Aleppo's Arghun Hospital, for example, care for mental illness included abundant light, fresh air, running water and music.
+Physicians and hospital staff aimed to work together to help the well-being of their patients.

-There was no time limit a patient could spend as an inpatient.
-Instead, waqf documents stated the hospital was required to keep all patients until they were fully recovered.
-Men and women were admitted to separate but equally equipped wards.
-The separate wards were further divided to address mental illnesses, contagious diseases, non-contagious diseases, surgery, medicine, and eye diseases.
-Patients were attended to by nurses and staff of their same gender.
-Each hospital contained a lecture hall, kitchen, pharmacy, library, mosque and occasionally a chapel for Christian patients.
+Inpatients were not given a time limit.
+Instead, waqf documents stated that the hospital was required to care for patients until full recovery.
+Male and female wards were separate but equally equipped.
+These wards were further divided to attend to mental illnesses, contagious diseases, non-contagious diseases, surgery, medicine, and eye diseases.
+Patients were treated by nurses and staff of their same gender.
+Each hospital contained a lecture hall, kitchen, pharmacy, library, mosque, and occasionally a chapel for Christian patients.
 Recreational materials and musicians were often employed to comfort and cheer patients up.